dayjs/dayjs-website/docs/get-set/get.md

 dayjs().get(unit) === dayjs()[unit]()
 ```

 Units are case insensitive, and support plural and short forms.
+Please, note that short forms for month (M) and minute (m) are case sensitives.

 ```js
 dayjs().get('year')